123Haynes/tomcat-manager/README.md

 Download and Install
 --------------------

+For Python 2.x, please use the python2.x branch.
+For Python 3.x and newer, just use HEAD.

 On OS X, *nix, or *BSD, put the script in `~/bin` and rename it to `tomcat-manager`.

 If you use Windows, rename it to `tomcat-manager.py` and put it in your path somewhere.
 See http://docs.python.org/3.3/using/windows.html for more details.

 Tomcat Configuration
 --------------------